sweinreich/cadwiki_overleaf/README.md

 4. Automatic vector graphics.
 All figures should be vector graphics, with the exception of photos (of your die or measurement setup, for example).

 ### [All of the examples shown here are implemented in this Overleaf project](https://www.overleaf.com/read/qznyrkjntprq)
 This is formatted for a generic IEEE conference; other LaTeX templates can be found [on the IEEE website](https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/authoring-tools-and-templates/ieee-article-templates/).
-Scripts discussed here are available in the [doc/scripts/](doc/scripts/) folder.
+Scripts discussed here are available in the [doc/scripts/](doc/scripts/) folder (code snippets elaborated in this README may be out of date, so get the latest versions from the scripts folder).

 ## Contents
 * [General formatting](#general-formatting)